 Reflecting on Mother's Day

 My mother had something to do with my interest in and love for furniture.
-She passed away many years ago, but the things I learned from her left an indelible mark on me.
+She left this world many years ago, but the things I learned from her left an indelible mark on me.
 She loved furniture and all things household---A true home economics gal!

 I became interested in furniture in my late teens.
 Our grandparents, who lived in Germany, would send magazines and furniture catalogs to my mother.
 One in particular, inspired me to follow the path in furniture design.
 I had never seen a catalog that big in all directions.
 It inspired me in many ways, and I kept it for years, hauling it across two countries.
 That’s how important it was for me.